CMP2804/report/report.md

 - Justify approach taken and toolsets used
 - Describe challenges faced during development & how they were overcome
 - Justify detail & complexity of the project

+Harper Section ----
+I made the guided tutorial section of the level which contains seperate rooms for the playern to move around in and odifferent mehcanics to learn.
+It was amde using probuilder, which allows the user more freedom and tools to create levels.
+Using Probuilder i made an outline of the linear path that the player will travel through.
+Once done i reversed the normals, which hollowed out the interior allowing for a playing area to be created.
+Then i connected the areas together, added obstacles and doors when necessary to the turotial.
+These were done using the tools that Probuilder added, like the ability to have greater control of geometry through lines, vertices and faces.
+Probuilder is a highly useful tool which allows for greater control of Geometry.
+Its ease of use is immediate as the controls are simple yet powerful in terms of control, as it gives additional functionality not offered by default Unity.
+This also allows means no external tooling is needed to create simple and complex geometry.
+A few challenges faced would be the inital level plan creation, and whether or not it would be suitable for the player as a tutorial.
+This was overcome by simplifying the inital designs and removing the unnessecary additions of geometry.

 # Testing Strategy (Stevie)
 - Detail the testing strategy the team used & how it was implemented